What Steve Eats

 Jump to Recipe·Leave a Review

-With lively lemon and herbal flavors, this lemon balm recipe for lemonade is the perfect way to put to use this fragrant citrusy garden herb.
-It's a refreshing beverage for a hot summer day, and the maple lemon balm syrup can also be used to sweeten and flavor a number of other summer foods.
+With lively lemon and herbal flavors, this lemon balm lemonade recipe is the perfect way to put this fragrant, citrusy garden herb to use.
+It's a refreshing beverage for a hot summer day, and leftover maple lemon balm syrup can also be used to sweeten and flavor a number of other summer foods.

 glasses and pitcher of fresh lemonade